 Regular maintenance is crucial for the longevity and performance of a residential roof.

-Routine inspections should be carried out to identify and address potential issues, such as damaged or missing shingles, leaks, or problems with flashing.
+Routine inspections should be carried out to identify and address potential issues, such as damaged or missing shingles, sun faded shingles, leaks, or problems with flashing.

 Homeowners should also ensure that their roof is properly ventilated and insulated to prevent moisture buildup and regulate indoor temperatures.